Dianic Women’s Spirituality

 Bobbie Grennier served as the High Priestess and Summoner (ordained by Z in 2010) for this coven from 2007-2016 as the Susan B. Anthony Coven Number One and from 2016 to present as Sisterhood: Blessing All Communities.

 Prior to 1980, there were no ordinations within the Dianic Tradition.
 But after Z Budapest had ordained Ruth Barrett, she realized that there were other worthy women who were creating Dianic communities following in her example and practicing her teachings.
+The first ordained daughter was Kay Gardner.

 Z decided to establish what has come to be known as “Queendoms.”
 Between 1980 and 2016 (to-date), Z Budapest has granted thirteen plus such Queendom High Priestess ordinations.
 Queendoms require that every ten years, each High Priestess must train and ordain at least one other High Priestess.
 Failure to do so results in the High Priestess losing her “crown” and she is no longer recognized as an active High Priestess by the lineages associated with Z Budapest.
 Several of these women did allow their crowns to lapse.